victor-cody/victor-cody/README.md

 - 💬 Ask me about Front End issues, **Javascript**, **Python**

-- 👯 I’m looking to collaborat/build on real world projects through internships
+- 👯 I’m looking to collaborate/build on real world projects through internships

 - 📫 How to reach me **vickyikechukwu13@gmail.com**

-- ⚡ Fun fact: I watch animes alot like a whole lot 🚶‍♂️🚶‍♂️
+- ⚡ Fun fact: I watch animes a lot like a whole lot 🚶‍♂️🚶‍♂️

 ### 🛠 &nbsp;Languages and Tools